-SG&A expenses increased primarily due to special costs including executive severance and legal expenses.
-The increase in SG&A expenses as a percentage of net sales is also driven by lower absorption of expenses due to lower sales.
+SG&A expenses decreased primarily due to lower spend for acquisition activities and sales and marketing resources relative to the first quarter of prior year when strategic investments were made during the COVID-19 recovery.
+The increase in SG&A expenses as a percentage of net sales was primarily driven by lower absorption of expenses due to lower sales.